dell/csm-docs/content/docs/features/unity.md

 By default number of replicas set to 2, you can set `controllerCount` parameter to 1 in `myvalues.yaml` if you want to disable controller HA for your installation.
 When installing via Operator you can change `replicas` parameter in `spec.driver` section in your Unity Custom Resource.

-When multiple replicas of controller pods are in cluster each sidecar (Attacher, Provisioner, Resizer and Snapshotter) tries to get a lease so only one instance of each sidecar would be active in the cluster at a time.
+When multiple replicas of controller pods are in cluster each sidecar (Attacher, Provisioner, Resizer and Snapshotter) tries to get a lease so only one instance of each sidecar is active in the cluster at a time.

 ### Driver pod placement